ld32/SmartSlurm/README.md

           If yes, use program+inputFile as job unique flag.

           Otherwise, create a unique job flag, such as program+randomSring.

+### How does the memory and time formulas are calculated?

+    Inside job at the end run summarizeJob and release jobs:
+        If there is no formula, or formula is older than 20 minites and there are less than 200 records Make new formula.  # some limitation, current job is not counted in the formula.

+    If job successfully finished:

+        If there are less than 200 job records for this software and reference or current job input is larger than max input size for all earlier jobs?

+            If yes, and job record is unique, put the current job record in jobRecord.txt

+    else if OOM or OOT:

+        calcualte extraMem for future job estimations

+        remove formula for this software and referencce

 ### What is the logic to estimate memory and time?

     Check if there is input for this job?

         If yes: check if there are formulas to estimate memory/time..

-        If yes: check if the input size is larger than all previous jobs and formular is older than 20 minutes.
+            If yes: check if the input size is smaller than max of previous jobs?
+Or input size is less than the max, but there are at last 10 job records

-          If yes: re-calculate formula.

                 If successful, estimate memory/time and submit job.

                 Otherwise, use default memory/time and submit job.

-            Otherwise: estimate memory/time and submit job.

-          Otherwise: stimate memory/time and submit job.
+            Otherwise, use default memory/time and submit job.

-        Otherwise: order previous jobs according memory/time, use top 10 value new job's memory/time.

-      Otherwise:  calculate formula, estimate memory/time and submit job.
+        Otherwise: use 90th percentile as estimated value and submit job

 # Use ssbatch in Snakemake pipeline
 [Back to top](#SmartSlurm)